celestial-d/BackwardSlicing/README.md

-# BackwardSlicing
+# Backward Slicing
-This repo is used to perform some simple backwarding slicing algorithm for special purpose by LLVM
+This repo is used to perform some simple backwarding slicing algorithm and generate call graphs for special purpose by LLVM